viniciusteles/backup_driver/README.md

   * Backup log files to Amazon S3 and remove them from the server
   * Backup local mysql databases to Amazon S3

-The generated backup file is encrypted using GPG and sent to Amazon S3.
+The generated backup file is encrypted using [gpg][] and sent to Amazon S3.
 The operations are performed using tools that must be installed on the system:

   * [gpg][]
   * [s3cmd][]